Kong/docs.konghq.com/app/_src/gateway/kong-enterprise/cp-outage-handling.md

 All the object keynames/prefixes mentioned in the following paragraphs are parametized with the prefix given in the config and the gateway version.
 Let's say the node has a version of `3.6.0.0`,

-Since `3.6.0.0`, the backup nodes will create registering files to run the leader election with a prefix `test-prefix/3.6.0.0/election/`.
-You can set up a lifecycle rule to delete objects with this prefix that is not updated for days.
+The backup nodes will create registering files to run the leader election with a prefix `test-prefix/3.6.0.0/election/`.
+You can set up a lifecycle rule to delete objects with this prefix if it's not updated for days.

-The selected nodes is responsible for writing to the S3 bucket when it receives new configuration.
+The selected node is responsible for writing to the S3 bucket when it receives new configuration.
 The file structure is automatically created inside of the bucket and should not be created manually.
-The key name here will be `test-prefix/3.6.0.0/config.json`.
+The key name is `test-prefix/3.6.0.0/config.json`.

+{% endif_version %}

 Both the control plane and data plane can be configured to export configurations.